NATIONAL PARKS ROAD TRIP 2023

 May 2

 After breakfast we said goodbye to Korey who headed back to Oregon.
 Today was a rest day for Emilie and me.
-We just hung out at the AirBnb until a very nice dinner downtown ad La Plazuela in the swanky La Fonda Hotel.
+We just hung out at the AirBnb all day.
+Then we went for a very nice dinner downtown at La Plazuela in the swanky La Fonda Hotel.

 It was raining so our plans to have drinks on the rooftop of the hotel were thwarted.
 Too bad, too, since their rooftop bar is considered one of the finest places for drinks in Santa Fe.
 Oh well.

 On the way back to the car, we took a short diversion near the San Miquel Chapel and strolled past what is debatably considered the oldest house in the country.
 Some say part of the home date back to the 1400s, some say 1600’s, some say nobody really knows for sure.
-But, hey, it’s here and worth looking at, even though it was closed at this time and we could only see the outside.
+But, hey, it’s here and worth looking at.
+Though it was closed at this time and we could only see the outside.

 The oldest house in the country!?